AriFordsham/GHCWiki/working-conventions/git/submodules.md

 > 3) And you have to say the word 'submodule' in the commit.

 ## Upstream repositories

+Below is a table summarizing the repositories GHC uses.
+It lists the upstream location of the repository, and the branch name.
+All the upstream repositories are either located on `git.haskell.org` or `github.com` as of right now.

+- Patches for `git.haskell.org` repositories should go to GHC developers.
+Developers can push to these repositories directly.

+- Patches for `github.com` repositories should be made into Pull Requests on GitHub.
+GHC developers have access to the repositories under the `haskell` organization in particular, and can push directly.

+As stated above - GHC tracks the branch listed here for the specific repository.
+If you're going to base your change on a branch, always do it on this one!

 <table><tr><th>**Location in tree**</th>
 <th>**Upstream repo**</th>